 People with severe burns, bedsores or chronic diseases such as diabetes are at risk for developing wounds known as cutaneous ulcers, which can extend through multiple layers of the skin.

 Apart from being extremely painful, these wounds can lead to serious, sometimes deadly, infections or amputations.
-Typically, these ulcers are treated by surgically transplanting existing skin to cover the wound.
+Typically, these ulcers are treated by surgically transplanting existing skin to cover the burn or wound.
 However, when the ulcer is especially large, it can be challenging to graft enough skin.
 In such cases, researchers may isolate skin stem cells from a patient, grow them in the laboratory and transplant them back into the patient.
 But the procedure is time-consuming, risky for the patient and not necessarily effective.

 The dramatically rising rates of diabetes alone underscore an urgent need to develop new, effective methods for the treatment of cutaneous ulcers.

 In a report in the journal Nature, we describe a new technique to directly convert the cells naturally present in an open wound into new skin cells by reprogramming the wounded cells to a stem-cell-like state, in which cells revert to an earlier, more flexible state from which they can develop into different cell types.

 A postdoctoral research associate in my lab, Masakazu Kurita, who has a background in plastic surgery, knew that a critical step in wound healing was the migration of stem-cell-like cells called basal keratinocytes – from nearby, undamaged skin – into wounds.